javmart/zero-to-qed/README.md

-# From Zero to QED
+# From Zero to QED (Beta)

+First draft of *From Zero to QED: An informal introduction to formality*.

-From Zero to QED: A quirky introduction to theorem proving and dependent types from first principles.
+Or in other words a terribly quirky introduction to theorem proving and dependent types from first principles.

 ## Install